umarhassan-mitodl/24.941j-spring-2007/content/pages/readings.md

 Dumay, Nicolas, Uli H. Frauenfelder, and Alain Content.
 "The Role of the Syllable in Lexical Segmentation in French: Word-Spotting Data." _Brain and Language_ 81 (2002): 144-161.

 Pallier, Christophe.
 "Phoenemes and Syllables in Speech Perception: Size of Attentional Focus in French."
-1997. ({{% resource_link "c2e1de0b-83ed-42a0-8733-0208b879abca" "PDF" %}})
+1997. ([PDF](http://www.pallier.org/papers/Pallier_focus_eurospeech97.pdf))

 Meunier, Christine, Alain Content, Uli H. Frauenfelder, and Ruth Kearns.
 "The Locus of the Syllable Effect: Prelexical or Lexical?"
 5th European Conference on Speech Communication and Technology, Rhodes, Greece, September 22-25, 1997.